What is stock footage and photography?

 Added to cart: A customer has added a clip or photo to its shopping cart.
 Items added to the cart are saved, so when the customer is ready to license, they are there for them.
 If the number of items or carts in the “Currently” column has decreased, it means customers have removed them from their cart or downloaded them.

 Downloaded: When a customer licenses a clip or photo.
-This transaction may occasionally be reversed, so check your monthly royalty report for the actual number of clips or photos downloaded.
+On rare occasion this action may be reversed, so check your monthly royalty report for an accurate representation of how many items have been licensed during the month.

 If you have any questions or concerns about your reports, contact our contributor support team.